TULiberalArts/Geography-and-Urban-Studies/pages/research.md

 description: >-
 published: true
 ---
+The College of Liberal Arts’ Geography and Urban Studies degree professors aren’t just teachers.
+They’re also researchers, and they encourage their students to contribute to their groundbreaking research.
+The Department of Geography and Urban Studies’ [research projects](#research-projects) have four focus areas: [social justice](#social-justice), [globalization](#globalization), [sustainability](#sustainability) and [geographic methods](#geographic-methods).
+A portion of their work is performed at the [Spatial Analytics Lab](#spatial-analytics-lab-salt).
+Learn more about the department’s [research services](#our-services).

 ## Research Projects
 Faculty research projects focus broadly on the interconnections among processes of globalization, the implications for sustainability, and the impact on equity and social justice.
 These research emphases incorporate a strong analytical foundation of both quantitative and qualitative geographic methods, as well as urban policy.